codedge/statamic-magiclink/DOCUMENTATION.md

+## Protecting content

+You can use magic links with Statamics [Protecting Content](https://statamic.dev/protecting-content) feature.
+When [defining a password form](https://statamic.dev/protecting-content#password-form) just use one of these tags to show a magic link login below the normal password login form:

+*  `{{ magiclink:login-link }}`: Displays a completely rendered `a` tag.
+For customizing the html, see [Customization](#Customization).
+*  `{{ magiclink:login-route }}`: Return the route to the magic link form.
+Use this with your own markup.

 ## Permissions

 The access to settings of MagicLink can be restricted to certain users.
 When navigation to _Permissions_ inside the